dutchsloot84/enterprise-synthetic-data-hub/README.md

 # Enterprise Synthetic Data Hub (POC)

 ## Project Overview
 The Enterprise Synthetic Data Hub is a two-week proof of concept for CSAA / Mobilitas.
-It delivers an enterprise-aligned foundation for generating privacy-safe synthetic data that represents Persons and Vehicles.
+It delivers an enterprise-aligned foundation for generating privacy-safe synthetic data that represents Persons, Vehicles, and derived Profiles.
 The focus is on scaffolding, governance, and prompt-driven collaboration so future human and LLM contributors can extend the solution quickly.

 ## POC Scope
 - Generate a **single snapshot dataset** with a few hundred coherent Person + Vehicle records.